 CRISPR is based on the immune system that bacteria have developed to thwart viruses.
 The technique has been described as a “molecular scissor” honed in the battle of bacteria vs. virus over millions of years.
 When attacked by a virus, bacteria are able to target, slice, and destroy the DNA of the virus.

-In 2012, American biochemist Jennifer Doudna and French microbiologist Emmanuelle Charpentier studied this phenomena and discovered how "CRISPR-associated" (Cas) proteins could be used to slice strands of DNA.
+In 2012, American biochemist Jennifer Doudna and French microbiologist Emmanuelle Charpentier studied the phenomena and discovered how CRISPR-associated" (Cas) proteins could be used to slice strands of DNA.
 At the same time, RNA molecules made in a lab could guide Cas proteins to exactly where to cut the DNA.
 The technique works in any cell and opens the possibility for gene editing in humans, plants, and animals.

 These gene-editing companies have the potential to be very successful.
 Both Intellia and CRISPR have found large pharmaceutical partners to help fund development and usher the new treatments to market.
 Both Beam and Editas are pursuing innovations that meaningfully address some of the challenges and shortcomings in CRISPR-Cas9.

 Many investors find gene-editing companies complicated.
-Other investors find them too volatile, with prices stagnating for long periods then moving strongly up or down depending on publicity about new research findings or the outcome of clinical trials.
+Other investors find them too volatile, with prices stagnating for long periods and then moving strongly up or down depending on publicity about new research findings or the outcome of clinical trials.

 One approach for starting to invest in gene-editing stocks is to consider a basket strategy of putting money into several companies and watching them progress over several years.
 Billions in market value will be created by companies with the ability to cure diseases.